 36 hours before closing day, their loan was denied

-Monday rolled around, and they hadn’t heard anything from the bank.
-Kellie gave the loan officer a call, who said their mortgage application had been advanced from the underwriter’s desk to the underwriter’s manager’s desk.
+Monday rolled around and they hadn’t heard anything from the bank.
+Kellie contacted the loan officer and discovered their mortgage application was waiting on final underwriting approval.

 Behind the scenes of the mortgage application